klmui/Random-Fur-end/README.md

     * Copy the result

-3. Go to the Postman app and submit a POST request to https://us-central1-random-fur-end.cloudfunctions.net/api
+3. Go to the Postman app and submit a POST request to https://us-central1-random-fur-end.cloudfunctions.net/api using a JSON format with "cat" as the key and the result as the value

 # Technologies Used
 - Firebase Functions